Share on Facebook

 Hail, Caesar!

-It’s virtually impossible to locate a Canadian eatery that doesn’t have some sort of Caesar Salad on the menu.
+It’s virtually impossible to locate an American eatery that doesn’t have some sort of Caesar Salad on the menu.
 And, no, a Roman emperor didn’t first concoct it.
 It was created, according to legend, by an Italian-American restaurateur named Caesar Cardini in 1924 in Tijuana, Mexico, to appeal to American visitors.

 5 / 9

-There are two decidedly different schools of thought as to where the Reuben sandwich—a tasty blend of corned beef, sauerkraut, Russian dressing and Swiss cheese, all blanketed in a couple of slices of rye bread—was created for the first time.
+There are two decidedly different schools of thought as to where the Reuben sandwich, a tasty blend of corned beef, sauerkraut, Russian dressing and Swiss cheese—all blanketed in a couple of slices of rye bread, was created for the first time.
 Natives of Omaha, Nebraska, get blue in the face with rage if someone insists it was a New York invention.
 Their version has the sandwich first being created by Reuben Kulakofsky for his weekly poker game.
 New Yorkers, on the other hand, prefer to believe that Arnold Reuben of Reuben’s Deli first created it.
+Here are 9 foods that were created on accident.

 6 / 9